smart-dev613/Back-end-GraphQL-Prisma-MongoDB-Apollo-/README.md

 If you want to run a local instance of Prisma rather than use the services on the k8s cluster (for example, if you are testing schema changes locally):

-1. Run `docker login registry-intl.eu-west-1.aliyuncs.com/inslondon/prisma` and login with your GitLab details
+1. Run `docker login registry-intl.eu-west-1.aliyuncs.com/inslondon/prisma` and login with your GitLab details.
-2. Go inside prisma folder and change `prisma.yml` endpoint to localhost:4466
+2. Go inside prisma folder and change `prisma.yml` endpoint to localhost:4466.
 3. Ensure that `docker-compose.yaml` points to the correct database (in the `services/environemnt/databases/default/uri` field).
-To use the database in the k8s clusters, make sure you port-forward the mongo service, and set the URI in the `docker-compose.yaml` file to point to `mongodb://<username>:<password>@localhost:27017/platform_production` (or change as appropriate).
+To use the database in the k8s clusters, make sure you port-forward the mongo service, and set the URI in the .`docker-compose.yaml` file to point to `mongodb://<username>:<password>@localhost:27017/platform_production` (or change as appropriate).
-3. Run `docker-compose up -d` from inside the `local` folder to deploy a local copy of prisma
+3. Run `docker-compose up -d` from inside the `local` folder to deploy a local copy of prisma.
 4. Run `prisma deploy` to deploy changes.
-This will update the schema/project in the databases
+This will update the schema/project in the databases.

 ##### Revolut